mayenbk/mayenbk/README.md

 **Exploring the intersection of AI, Data, and Healthcare Innovation.**

-- Background in biomedical engineering and healthcare research.
+- Background in biomedical engineering and research.

 - Passionate about how data and technology can improve lives and support better decision-making especially in medical sector.